Glassmorphism with Tailwind CSS Under 60 seconds

 Glassmorphism is an ongoing trend right now in User interfaces.
 The new macOS, Big Sur brings a lot of it into the OS, and Microsoft has it for years with Aero UI, then later FluentUI.

-To recreate this effect on the web, we only need a few css properties, but what if we want to use our loved Tailwind?
+To recreate this effect on the web, we only need a few css properties, but what if we want to use Tailwind?

 And to completely recreate the effect, we should blur the background.
 We've got 2 options here: